newbpydev/valentines-16-2022/README.md

 ## Overview

-This is my solution to the Valentine's Challenge for the 15th of January, 2022.
+This is my solution to the Valentine's Challenge for the 16th of January, 2022.
-It is a small project that interacts with the users to display a valentines greeting with 3 optional input, a sender, recipient and a message from the selected options or the user can input a custom message.
-As an added element, I added a button to the custom input that if the user presses the button it will randomly choose a valentines joke as the input.
+It is a small project that interacts with the users to display a valentines text and it will will fix the uppercases and the lowercases in an animated way.

 ### Screenshot